Browse our Catalog to see and learn about the beauty, quality and craftsmanship of a Carlisle floor.

 2. Make It Personal

 The redecorating phase can be a bonding opportunity, so take some time to get to know your teen.
-Decorate the room together with a color scheme that your teen will enjoy, and one that reflect their own style and personality.
+Decorate the room together with a color scheme that your teen will enjoy, and one that reflects their own style and personality.

 Let your teen choose colors and certain pieces of furniture.
-HGTV notes that it’s not uncommon for teenagers to pick bright paint colors like greens, oranges and purples.
+HGTV notes that it’s not uncommon for teenagers to pick bright paint colors like greens, oranges, and purples.
 Embrace the bold colors and find a way to incorporate his or her color selections into your home.
-They may even want to select some unique wood floors for their room, especially if their color scheme may be differnet from the rest of the home.
+They may even want to select some unique wood floors for their room, especially if their color scheme may be different from the rest of the home.
 Remember, it is easy to refinish wood floors down the road if you ever want it to match the rest of the hardwood flooring in your home.

 If your teen prefers neutral colored walls, you can still have color in the room by adding rugs and other accessories.
 If your teen wants to paint the room black, HGTV suggests painting one wall — like the wall behind the headboard — to create an accent wall.

 Teens need nine or more hours of sleep each night.
 However, National Children’s Hospital reports that most teens only get seven hours of sleep.
 Sleep deprived teens may suffer from mood swings and drowsy driving, and inadequate sleep can also affect your teen’s performance at school.

 Make sure that your teen gets the sleep he or she needs by creating a sleep-friendly environment at home.
 First, eliminate all technology from your teen’s bedroom.
 Televisions, computers and video game consoles can keep your teen up at night.
 Additionally, add design elements like blackout window treatments to help your teen achieve a more restful night’s sleep.